matmuher/hash_table_optimize/README.md

 ### 1. SIMD string comparison

 To boost comparison AVX and AVX2 intrinsics will be used.
-We will cast strings to __m256i data types so that we can compare two words without iterations.
+We will cast strings to __m256i data types so that we can compare any two words with 3 instructions.
 As well that means that we will process only words with length <= 31.
-This constraint is price of speed. *But indeed we don't have much of them in our language* : )
+This constraint is price of speed. *But indeed we don't have much of so long words in dictionary* : )

 ```
 hash_cell* search_in_hash_table (hash_table_t* ma_hash_table, const char* key)